 2. In-School Workshops

-A quartet of professional vocalists presents three 45-minute workshops throughout the year at eight Title 1 partner schools in Miami-Dade County.
+A quartet of professional vocalists presents three 45-minute workshops throughout the year at eight partner schools in Miami-Dade County, two partner schools in Broward County, and two partner schools in Collier County.
 Students who participate in SFYI workshops learn music theory fundamentals, music history, ethnomusicology, and vocal technique by participating in interactive vocal exercises and workshop quizzes.
 After each workshop, teachers receive lesson plans and resources to further investigate the topics presented with their classes.